 This question makes me cringe, because it gives people the impression that registered citizens frequently “state shop”, which is a misleading and fear-mongering notion.
 There is no US State, territory, or Native American reservation in which one can move and not have to register upon release.
 There honestly isn’t a “best state” because laws vary in each state and even by municipality, and some people thrive in one state while others do not.
-It is far easier to name the worst states—Alabama, Oklahoma, Florida, North Carolina, and Louisiana—because these states frequently make headlines for worst laws.
+It is far easier to name the worst states—Alabama, Oklahoma, Florida, North Carolina, and Illinois — because these states frequently make headlines for worst laws.

 States that lack residency restrictions are more desirable than those that have restrictions, but that relief may be offset by registry fees or other kinds of restrictions.
 Some states may mark driver’s licenses while others do not.
 Below are some of the most common restrictions faced by registrants that may influence your decision to move to another state (Please note that not every restriction applies evenly across states and some of the restrictions below may apply only to parolees or to those classified on higher tier levels in certain states; consult the ACSOL guide listed in Question #7 for further details).

 As of May 2019:

 Mandatory Lifetime Registration Requirements for ALL Registrants: AL, CA, CO, FL, GA, HI, OR, SC, and WY, though California (2021) and Oregon (est. 2021) are currently converting to a tier system.

 Registry Fees: AL, CO, GA, ID, IL, KS, LA, ME, MA, MI, MS, OH, OR, TN, UT